trickert76/evcc-raspi-images/README.md

 ### Wireless Setup

 If a wired setup is not possible this image also includes a wireless setup process.
-The device creates a temporary hotspot when no ethernet is connected and no WiFi is configured or reachable.
+The device will create a WiFi setup hotspot **only if no internet connection is detected after 30 seconds of boot**.

-1. Connect to `evcc-setup` network from your phone or laptop
+1. **With ethernet**: No hotspot appears - direct access to evcc
-2. Configure your WiFi via the automatically presented setup page
+2. **Without internet**: Wait 30 seconds, then connect to `evcc-setup` network from your phone or laptop
-3. Connect to your home network
+3. Configure your WiFi via the automatically presented setup page
-4. Access evcc at `https://evcc.local/` once connected
+4. Connect to your home network and access evcc at `https://evcc.local/`

-**Note**: Hotspot disables after 60 minutes or first internet connection.
-Use Cockpit to manage WiFi later.
+**Note**: WiFi setup is a one-time process.
+To reconfigure WiFi at a new location, simply reboot the device.

 ## Contributing